bryomajor/delani-studio/README.md

 ## Known Bugs
 Doesn't validate if email input is an email type.
 ## Technologies Used
-HTML, CSS, Bootstrap, JS, Jquery, Google Fonts
+HTML, CSS, Bootstrap, JS, Jquery, Google Fonts, Mail Chimp
 ## Support and contact details
 Incase of any issues feel free to contact me via email at bryomajor@gmail.com
 ### License